-Home / Recipes / Chinese Pasta With Beef And Pepper
+Home / Recipes / Angel Hair Pasta with Chinese Beef Sauce

 Looking to switch up your pasta game without the typical tomato sauce and cheese routine?

 I love making Asian food that tastes great without using hard-to-find exotic ingredients.
-So, I developed this recipe with ground beef, bell pepper and pasta.
+So, I developed this recipe with ground beef, bell pepper and angel hair pasta.
 It’s super easy to make!

 Beef and bell pepper make a classic duo in Chinese cuisine, but getting beef tender can be a bit tricky.
 That’s where ground beef comes to the rescue – No more worrying about overcooked meat.

-The flavors of beef and pepper blend seamlessly in this sauce, and a touch of soy sauce and rice wine gives it that delicious Asian vibe.
+The flavours of beef and pepper blend seamlessly in this sauce, and a touch of soy sauce and rice wine gives it that delicious Asian vibe.

 Chinese Pasta ingredients including pasta, beef, bell pepper, garlic, soy sauce and rice wine